MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Update-MgApplication.md

   - `[PasswordCredentials <IMicrosoftGraphPasswordCredential[]>]`: The collection of password credentials associated with the application.
 Not nullable.
     - `[CustomKeyIdentifier <Byte[]>]`: Do not use.
     - `[DisplayName <String>]`: Friendly name for the password.
 Optional.
     - `[EndDateTime <DateTime?>]`: The date and time at which the password expires represented using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.
     - `[Hint <String>]`: Contains the first three characters of the password.
 Read-only.
     - `[KeyId <String>]`: The unique identifier for the password.
     - `[SecretText <String>]`: Read-only; Contains the strong passwords generated by Azure AD that are 16-64 characters in length.
 The generated password value is only returned during the initial POST request to addPassword.
 There is no way to retrieve this password in the future.
     - `[StartDateTime <DateTime?>]`: The date and time at which the password becomes valid.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'.
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Optional.
   - `[PublicClient <IMicrosoftGraphPublicClientApplication>]`: publicClientApplication
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.
   - `[PublisherDomain <String>]`: The verified publisher domain for the application.
 Read-only.
-  - `[RequiredResourceAccess <IMicrosoftGraphRequiredResourceAccess[]>]`: Specifies resources that this application requires access to and the set of OAuth permission scopes and application roles that it needs under each of those resources.
-This pre-configuration of required resource access drives the consent experience.
+  - `[RequiredResourceAccess <IMicrosoftGraphRequiredResourceAccess[]>]`: Specifies the resources that the application needs to access.
+This property also specifies the set of OAuth permission scopes and application roles that it needs for each of those resources.
+This configuration of access to the required resources drives the consent experience.
 Not nullable.
     - `[ResourceAccess <IMicrosoftGraphResourceAccess[]>]`: The list of OAuth2.0 permission scopes and app roles that the application requires from the specified resource.
       - `[Id <String>]`: The unique identifier for one of the oauth2PermissionScopes or appRole instances that the resource application exposes.
       - `[Type <String>]`: Specifies whether the id property references an oauth2PermissionScopes or an appRole.
 Possible values are Scope or Role.
     - `[ResourceAppId <String>]`: The unique identifier for the resource that the application requires access to.
 This should be equal to the appId declared on the target resource application.
-  - `[SignInAudience <String>]`: Specifies what Microsoft accounts are supported for the current application.
-Supported values are:AzureADMyOrg: Users with a Microsoft work or school account in my organization’s Azure AD tenant (i.e. single tenant)AzureADMultipleOrgs: Users with a Microsoft work or school account in any organization’s Azure AD tenant (i.e. multi-tenant) AzureADandPersonalMicrosoftAccount: Users with a personal Microsoft account, or a work or school account in any organization’s Azure AD tenant
+  - `[SignInAudience <String>]`: Specifies the Microsoft accounts that are supported for the current application.
+Supported values are: AzureADMyOrg, AzureADMultipleOrgs, AzureADandPersonalMicrosoftAccount, PersonalMicrosoftAccount.
+See more in the table below.
+  - `[Spa <IMicrosoftGraphSpaApplication>]`: spaApplication
+    - `[(Any) <Object>]`: This indicates any property can be added to this object.
+    - `[RedirectUris <String[]>]`: Specifies the URLs where user tokens are sent for sign-in, or the redirect URIs where OAuth 2.0 authorization codes and access tokens are sent.
   - `[Tags <String[]>]`: Custom strings that can be used to categorize and identify the application.
 Not nullable.
   - `[TokenEncryptionKeyId <String>]`: Specifies the keyId of a public key from the keyCredentials collection.
 When configured, Azure AD encrypts all the tokens it emits by using the key this property points to.
 The application code that receives the encrypted token must use the matching private key to decrypt the token before it can be used for the signed-in user.
   - `[TokenIssuancePolicies <IMicrosoftGraphTokenIssuancePolicy[]>]`: